 ARGAO for Tablea

 Miguela “Guilang” Lantuan started the tableya making business in 1948 with a capital of one ganta of native Argao Cacao.
 She stood out among other tableya makers because of her continuous product innovation.
-In 1970s, her tableya caught the attention of a Swiss guest visitor who introduced himself as an executive of a Swiss chocolate company.
+In the 1970s, her tableya caught the attention of a Swiss guest visitor who introduced himself as an executive of a Swiss chocolate company.
 He made a few suggestions which Lola Guilang bravely followed and achieved the fine tableya quality that is currently being sold today.